Colne Valley Viaduct: Preparation works

 As early as 2018, protestors had taken up positions in the Colne Valley to voice their objections to the project.
 In April 2019, 12 Extinction Rebellion protesters began treesitting in order to prevent trees being chopping down as part of preparatory works at Harvil Road, near to the proposed site of the viaduct.
 There had been a protest camp next to the road since October 2017, which HS2 began evicting in January 2020.

-In order to clear the viaduct's intended path, a farmhouse was compulsory purchased while a watersports centre was required to relocate.
+In order to clear the viaduct's intended path, a farmhouse was compulsorily purchased while a watersports centre was required to relocate.
 Both properties were demolished.
 Various preparatory works were also undertaken during the 2010s, including the diversion of water mains, the realignment of a 275 kV overhead power line, the reinforcement of a gas main, along with other measures.
 Towards the northern end of the viaduct, a temporary construction compound was assembled, which accommodates offices, plant, employee welfare facilities, and the pre-cast factories for the project.
 Sufficient space for the storage and treatment of up to 3000000 m3 of chalk slurry was also been provisioned for the construction of the Chiltern tunnel to the north of the viaduct.